Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-Departed Buenos Aires on Aug.
-29-1942 for New York, via Trinidad for bunkers and convoy with, among other things, canned meats, hides, wool and vegetable oil, about 8500 tons total.
+Sørholt had arrived Buenos Aires on Aug.
+12-1942.
+She left again on Aug.
+29 for New York, via Trinidad for bunkers and convoy with, among other things, canned meats, hides, wool and vegetable oil, about 8500 tons total.
 Due to the fact that reports of U-boat activity near Trinidad had reached the captain he sent a telegram to Nortraship before departure requesting permission to sail through the Magellan straits and along the Pacific coast to Panama.
 Nortraship agreed, but their reply was held up at the Port Director's Office in New York and did not reach Buenos Aires until the day after Sørholt had left.

-Torpedoed on Sept.
-15-1942 by U-515 (Henke) and sunk 10 45N 60W.
+On Sept.
+15-1942 she was torpedoed and sunk by U-515 (Henke), 10 45N 60W.
 At the time of attack she was sailing at a speed of 13 knots on a course 310° true, zig-zagging since leaving Buenos Aires.
 The weather was clear, sea smooth, wind east force 1-2, no moonlight but visibility was good, no other ships were in sight.
 It was a very warm night, so the 2 gunners not on duty, Sverre T. Abrahamsen and Trygve Nordseth, were asleep in hammocks underneath the gun platform, while Gunner Alf H. Einang was keeping watch by the 4" gun.
 Several crew members had bedded down on one of the hatches.

 The survivors (some of whom were passengers) struggled to get a port lifeboat out, but due to the destruction on the boat deck the tackles had to be cut before the boat reached the water, so that it filled and drifted off with only 3 on board.
 10 men went in the gig, the only remaining lifeboat that could be used.
 Gunner Einang had been thrown through the air in the first explosion, then found himself floating in the aft cargo hold, having been flung 10 meters forward and had fallen through the hole that had been created there just seconds before he reached that area.
 He fell flat on his back on top of the hides in the hold, and though he injured his back he managed to get to the surface while the water was rising, then simply crawled out of the hold (No. 5).
 Reaching the aft of the ship he discovered Gunner Abrahamsen, but could do nothing to free him, so the 2 said goodbye to each other before Einang jumped overboard and swam to the lifeboat.